A Ginger-Aloe Vera Tisane is a Powerful Drink

 - Once it’s boiling, add the freshly grated garlic along with the aloe vera.
 The translucent gel comes from the inside of the plant’s stalks.

-If you have hypertension, Crohn’s disease, or kidney stones, you shouldn’t take ginger.
-Aloe vera, on the other hand, is only dangerous if eaten in large amounts.
-The amount listed in this recipe is a perfectly healthy amount.
+- If you have hypertension, Crohn’s disease, or kidney stones, you shouldn’t take ginger.

 - In addition, if you’re pregnant or nursing, you shouldn’t consume ginger or aloe vera.

 - If you’re following any treatment for constipation, it isn’t recommended you consume aloe vera, as it can cause diarrhea and dehydration.